johanhagner/End-To-End-Speech-Recognition/README.md

 In the samples folder there are 16 audio samples from the test-clean and test-other sub sets and the corresponding transcription text files.

+The modified code used for running is yet to be uploaded